 |RouteEmitterSyncDuration||Average time (in nanoseconds) for the Route-Emitter to complete a synchronization pass||Work: Performance|

 |HTTPRouteNATSMessagesEmitted||Lifetime number of route registration messages sent by the Route-Emitter to the Gorouter||Work: Throughput|

 Monitoring the total number of routes in the routing table can give you a sense of deployment scale and can also alert you to significant and rapid changes, such as many routes suddenly becoming unregistered.
 The Gorouter depends on the routing tables sent by the Route-Emitter, so discrepancies or dropped routes would leave the Gorouter unable to shuttle traffic correctly.

-The time it takes for the Route-Emitter to complete its synchronization will differ depending the deployment, so it’s important to choose an alerting threshold appropriately.
-As an example, PCF uses a threshold of 10 seconds for their Pivotal Web Services deployment.
+The time it takes for the Route-Emitter to complete its synchronization will differ depending on the deployment, so it’s important to choose an alerting threshold appropriately.
+As an example, Pivotal uses a threshold of 10 seconds for their Pivotal Web Services team.
 In any case, if the Route-Emitter seems to have difficulty syncing its routing table, it could be an indication that the BBS is failing and isn’t sending its periodic updates.

 As discussed above, when correlated with

 registry_message.route-emitter, or the number of route registration messages the Gorouters are receiving, this metric can help surface connectivity problems between Diego and the Gorouter.
 Pivotal recommends alerting if the average number of registration messages received by the Gorouters falls below the total number of messages sent across all Route-Emitters.

 Loggregator is a system of components that aggregates and streams application logs and deployment metrics.
 As part of this process, Loggregator standardizes and packages these messages as envelopes based on their type to make it easier for downstream components to sort and parse them.